GeeWee/geewee.github.io/_drafts/remarkable.md

 (If you can't see both ip addresses in the readme consider switching the cable and/or usb port.
 In particular, the long charging cable you have does not transfer data.)

+If you want to use a transparent sleeping.png you will need ddvk https://github.com/ddvk/remarkable-hacks/issues/157